2023 Most Popular Psychology Bachelor's Degree Schools in South Carolina

 About 89% of the students majoring in psychology at the school are women while 11% are male.

-You’ll be in good company if you decide to attend Coastal Carolina University.
-It ranked #4 on our 2023 Most Popular Psychology Bachelor’s Degree Schools in South Carolina list.
-Located in the small city of Conway, Coastal Carolina University is a public school with a fairly large student population.
+The in-demand bachelor’s degree programs at Coastal Carolina University helped the school earn the #4 place on this year’s ranking of the most popular psychology schools in South Carolina.
+Located in the city of Conway, Coastal Carolina University is a public school with a large student population.

 About 84% of the students majoring in psychology at the school are women while 16% are male.

 The in-demand bachelor’s degree programs at University of South Carolina - Upstate helped the school earn the #5 place on this year’s ranking of the most popular psychology schools in South Carolina.
-Located in the suburb of Spartanburg, USC Upstate is a public college with a moderately-sized student population.
+Located in the midsize suburb of Spartanburg, USC Upstate is a public school with a moderately-sized student population.

 About 84% of the students majoring in psychology at the school are women while 16% are male.

-Full Psychology at University of South Carolina - Upstate Report
+Read full report on Psychology at University of South Carolina - Upstate

 Of the 82 students majoring in psychology at Winthrop, 10% are male and 90% are female.